Banana Brownies

 Step-by-Step Instructions

-- Mash the bananas until they look like puree and there are no more large chunks.
+- Mash the bananas until they look like puree.
+I like to use a fork for this to make sure there are no more large chunks.

-- Add the chocolate mixture to the egg mixture and whisk again until it’s completely combined.
+- Add the chocolate and butter mixture to the egg and sugar mixture and whisk again until they’re completely combined and smooth.

-- Add the mashed bananas, mixing until those are completely combined.
+- Add the mashed bananas, mixing until they’re completely combined into the chocolate batter.

-- Add the flour and salt and whisk just until the dry ingredients are incorporated.
+- Add the cocoa powder, flour and salt and whisk just until the dry ingredients are full incorporated.

 - Add the chocolate chips and fold just until they’re evenly distributed.